-- > Managerial role competencies. - Generic decision-making competencies associated with information seeking, decision making and communications. - Students will be challenged to extend, redefine and enhance their managerial understanding and to apply their basic learning tools such as seeking, evaluating and communicating information and ideas.
+- > Managerial role competencies. - > Generic decision making competencies associated with information seeking, reasoning and communications. - > Students will be challenged to extend, redefine and enhance their managerial understanding and to apply their basic learning tools such as seeking, evaluating and communicating information and ideas.
 Grounded in the knowledge base of the well-informed manager, students will practice new ways of seeking and acquiring course related knowledge, synthesizing information into models of effective practice and communicating their learning in ways that may positively affect the organizations in which they work.